shivanimehta127/US-Accident-Exploratory-Analysis-using-Python/README.md

 ## Key Steps and Techniques Used:
 **Data Preprocessing:**

-•The dataset is cleaned by handling missing data, eliminating irrelevant features, and converting data into a more usable format for analysis.
+• The dataset is cleaned by handling missing data, eliminating irrelevant features, and converting data into a more usable format for analysis.

-•I performed feature engineering to create new variables and transform existing ones, ensuring the dataset was ready for exploration.
+• I performed feature engineering to create new variables and transform existing ones, ensuring the dataset was ready for exploration.

 **Exploratory Data Analysis (EDA):**

-•Various Python libraries (Pandas, Matplotlib, Seaborn) are used to visualize and summarize the dataset.
+• Various Python libraries (Pandas, Matplotlib, Seaborn) are used to visualize and summarize the dataset.
 Graphs such as histograms, boxplots, scatter plots, and heatmaps were created to identify relationships and patterns.

-•Statistical analysis was performed to explore the correlation between variables such as time of day, weather, and accident severity.
+• Statistical analysis was performed to explore the correlation between variables such as time of day, weather, and accident severity.

 **Geospatial Analysis:**

-•With libraries like Geopandas and Folium, I created interactive maps that help visualize accident hotspots across the U.S. These visualizations reveal accident-prone areas and allow for geographic analysis of accident trends.
+• With libraries like Geopandas and Folium, I created interactive maps that help visualize accident hotspots across the U.S. These visualizations reveal accident-prone areas and allow for geographic analysis of accident trends.

 **Time-Series Analysis:**

-•The project also explores trends over time, including patterns related to the time of year, day of the week, and hours of the day when accidents are most frequent.
+• The project also explores trends over time, including patterns related to the time of year, day of the week, and hours of the day when accidents are most frequent.

-•I used time-series techniques to analyze changes in accident rates over different periods and identify any seasonal or long-term trends.
+• I used time-series techniques to analyze changes in accident rates over different periods and identify any seasonal or long-term trends.

 **Correlation and Predictive Modeling:**

-•Using correlation analysis, the relationships between different variables (e.g., weather conditions, time of day, location) and accident severity were examined.
+• Using correlation analysis, the relationships between different variables (e.g., weather conditions, time of day, location) and accident severity were examined.

-•I implemented simple machine learning models to predict accident severity based on features like weather, time, and location.
+• I implemented simple machine learning models to predict accident severity based on features like weather, time, and location.

 **Outcomes and Insights:**

-•Identification of areas with a high concentration of accidents and times of day when accidents are most likely to occur.
+• Identification of areas with a high concentration of accidents and times of day when accidents are most likely to occur.

-•Insights into the role of weather conditions, road types, and traffic density in influencing accident severity.
+• Insights into the role of weather conditions, road types, and traffic density in influencing accident severity.

-•Potential suggestions for improving road safety, such as better signage in accident-prone areas or targeted interventions based on weather-related accident trends.
+• Potential suggestions for improving road safety, such as better signage in accident-prone areas or targeted interventions based on weather-related accident trends.

 ## Technologies Used: